adopted-ember-addons/ember-data-factory-guy/README.md

 - Uses mockjax
 - Has helper methods
   - handleFindMany
   - handleCreate
-  - handleUpdate ( can mock success or failure )
+  - handleUpdate
-  - handleDelete ( can mock success or failure )
+  - handleDelete

 Since it is recommended to use your normal adapter ( which is usually a subclass of RESTAdapter, ) FactoryGuyTestMixin assumes you will want to use that adapter to do your integration tests.